ICT-ANS/StarLight/README.md

 ## Guide for compressing your own networks
-You can easily compress your own networks according to [our illustrations]().
+You can easily compress your own networks according to our [Compress Guide](https://ict-ans.github.io/StarLight.github.io/docs/Compress%20Guide.html).

 ## Visualize your own networks in StarLight
 With **just 1 yaml file**, you can conveniently visualize your own lightweight networks in StarLight.
-Please refer to the [Visualization in StarLight]() for more details.
+Please refer to the [Visualization in StarLight](https://ict-ans.github.io/StarLight.github.io/docs/Visualization%20in%20StarLight.html) for more details.

 ## Acknowledgments
 * This work is funded by xxx xxx xxx.